- Planning Your Trip

 What is the ADA Platinum Pass program?

 One of the benefits to customers that participate in the new certification process is the opportunity to get a free ADA Platinum Pass for use on all local bus and light rail vehicles.
-Beginning July 1, 2011, this pass will be offered to ADA eligible customers only.
+This pass is offered to ADA eligible customers only.
 There is no cost to the recipient and the pass is valid for 3 years.

 Your city of residence must participate in this program in order for you to take advantage of the ADA Platinum pass.
 Although the pass is good for three years, your city of residence must be verified annually.